acsone/wms/odoo/local-src/stock_expired/README.rst

 * Add a scheduled task to manage the scrapping of expired stock
 * Add a scheduled task to send an alert before the stock became expired
 * Override the quants removal strategy to deny reservation of expired quants
+* Add a flag (Ignore quants expiration) on stock location to allow reservation of expired quants

 Credits